 Grab your goggles, because Mundy Playing fields boasts a large open air water play area for children (and their adults) to splash around in.
 Bring a picnic rug and sit on one of the grassy bank slopes to get a good (and dry!) view of your children paddling in the splash area.
 The park also has a well-equipped children’s play area, featuring a zip wire, embankment slides, roundabout, climbing frame, and balance bars.
 For those looking to get or stay fit, there is a range of adult exercise equipment, football pitches, a sports ground, and tennis courts.
 Located just off the High Street, you can easily pop to the shops for refreshments, but there is usually an ice cream van on site.

 With a mix of traditional shops and High Street brands, plus a shopping centre and two supermarkets, Thornbury High Street has everything you need for a day’s shopping.
-Be sure to visit the farmers market, which is held on the first and third Thursdays of each month between 9am and 1:30pm.
+Be sure to visit the farmers market, which is held every Saturday (St Mary car park), Thursday fortnightly (St Mary shopping centre) and the 4th Saturday of the month Thornbury High St (temporarily relocated to St Mary car park).
 Hungry visitors to the town are spoilt for choice, with a large selection of very good restaurants and cafes – from high quality pub fare, to Italian cuisine, there is something to suit all tastes and wallets.

 Thornbury town also has a thriving community scene, which caters to a wide-range of interests – including over a dozen musical and drama groups, sports clubs, scouts, air, and sea cadets, plus history, charity, and social organisations.
 Thornbury also has a leisure centre, library, doctors, dentist, opticians and medical centre.
 There are ample opportunities to stay or get fit, with football, rugby, cricket, badminton, tennis, golf, buggy fit and a skate park.